stackblaze/logs-drilldown2/docs/sources/access/_index.md

 ### Install using grafana-cli

 You can install Grafana Logs Drilldown in your own Grafana instance using `grafana-cli`.
-For more information about `grafana-cli` refer to the [documentation](https://grafana.com/docs/grafana/latest/cli/.)
+For more information about `grafana-cli` refer to the [Grafana CLI documentation](https://grafana.com/docs/grafana/latest/cli/.)

 Using `grafana-cli` run the following command: